Labis railway station

 The Labis railway station is a Malaysian train station located at and named after the town of Labis, Segamat District, Johor.
-The station provides KTM Intercity train services.

-The Labis old railway station was closed on 29 September 2021 for giving way to the Electrified Double Tracking Project between Gemas and Johor Bahru.
-This was replaced with the Labis temporary railway station on the same day of the closure of the old station.
-The old station building was demolished on the following day after its closure (30 September 2021).
+The Labis old railway station was closed on 29 September 2021 to give way to the Gemas-Johor Bahru electrification and double-tracking project (EDTP).
+The old station was replaced with the Labis temporary railway station on the same day of the closure of the old station.
+The old station building was demolished on the following day after its closure.

-On 30 August 2025, the station received its first ETS services on the KL Sentral–Kluang route.
+On 30 August 2025, the completed new station received its first ETS services on the – route.